 Can I still travel to countries not part of the VTL scheme?

-Travellers are advised to avoid high-risk countries like Myanmar, Nepal, and India.
+Yes, but you can expect to quarantine.
 Check the Ministry of Foreign Affairs website for the latest advisory on your travel destination.
 And yes, PCR tests and quarantine are a must when you return to Singapore.

 Anything else I should be aware of while overseas?